-“After two hours of going around in circles, physical and metaphorical, the rules of the game changed: ‘Unless you go away, we will shoot you down.’
+“After two hours of going around in circles above Murmansk, physical and metaphorical, the rules of the game changed: ‘Unless you go away, we will shoot you down.’
 One day, I thought as we turned and headed towards Ivalo in Finland, I should write a book about this.” – from Bruce Dickinson, Autobiography, ‘What does this button do?’

-We had the pleasure of spending ‘An Evening with 61-year old Bruce Dickinson in Oulu in Finland in November.
+We had the pleasure of spending ‘An Evening with 57-year old Bruce Dickinson in Oulu in Finland in November.
 If this gentleman is unknown to anyone, Bruce Dickinson is the lead singer of Iron Maiden, a commercial pilot, brewmaster, entrepreneur and creative business thinker.
-He is also actual with his Autobiography: Bruce Dickinson, ‘What does this button do?’
+He is also out with his recently published book, Autobiography: Bruce Dickinson, ‘What does this button do?’

 During the evening we got to meet Bruce and Dave from CSA (Dave travels with Bruce during his speaking engagements) before his performance on stage and we got to talk about his life, the fascination that he has for everything that concerns airplanes (he is a qualified pilot who holds an Air Transport Pilots’ Licence and has more than 7,000 hours of flying experience), the importance of trust in relationships and his views about leadership.
 When asked how he can keep his focus with so many hats to wear, he told us that he considers these two factors very important when it comes to leadership:

 ”Delegate to the right people”, and ”Keep on top of things without micromanaging.”